mvisnjic/project_iot/README.md

 # project-iot - simple flask api

-Minimal flask API for checking a temperature, toggle lights and getting a logs from it.
+Minimal flask API for checking a temperature, toggle relays and getting a logs from it.

 ## requirements
 - Rpi model 4B